raganwald/raganwald.github.com/index.md

 ### I ship products

-*“Reg and I worked together for a year and a half.
+<p style="margin-bottom: 0px;">“Reg and I worked together for a year and a
+half.
 During that time, he spearheaded the effort to produce JProbe Threadalyzer, and then shepherded the entire JProbe suite